robertbasic/robertbasic.com-hugo/content/blog/buffered-vs-unbuffered-channels-in-golang.md

 }
 ```

-The `coord` is again a `struct` that holds the xyz coordinates and has two methods on it, [nothing fancy](https://github.com/robertbasic/aoc2017/blob/be5299abf977ceb4acd2c5a7fdcb454f147735bf/day20/day20.go#L13-L27).
+The `coord` is again a `struct` that holds the XYZ coordinates and has two methods on it, [nothing fancy](https://github.com/robertbasic/aoc2017/blob/be5299abf977ceb4acd2c5a7fdcb454f147735bf/day20/day20.go#L13-L27).
 When the particle moves, we add the acceleration to the velocity and the velocity to the position.
 Again, [nothing interesting there](https://github.com/robertbasic/aoc2017/blob/be5299abf977ceb4acd2c5a7fdcb454f147735bf/day20/day20.go#L37-L41).

 That's pretty much all the setup I had.